 Manually extracting and reviewing raw data (typically via SQL)

-All these tools are useful for their specific purposes but what they don’t do is give us a presentable view of the low-level data used in making a decision on an application.
+All these tools are useful for their specific purposes but what they don’t do is give us a presentable view of the low-level data used in deciding on an application.
 We could license other software for this purpose e.g. the Credit Bureau providers Experian, TransUnion and Equifax all provide software to present the data they hold on an applicant.
 These however require software licenses to be purchased.
 I believe we could use the React Framework to build a similar tool that would be more bespoke to our business needs.

 Project Description

-Using the React Javascript Framework, design and develop a simple Web Application to:
+Using the React JavaScript Framework, design and develop a simple Web Application to:

 Leverage the Java Decisioning Application I developed in a previous project & it’s logged output (Link: GitHub - Java Credit Decisioning Program)